Getting to Know Your Neighborhood: Central Square

 450 Massachusetts Ave.

-La Fabrica Central boasts an impressive range of Spanish Caribbean cuisine.
+La Fabrica Central boasts an impressive range of Spanish Caribbean cuisine from Puerto Rico, Cuba, and the Dominican Republic.
 You’ll find familiar Caribbean appetizers, like empanadas, tostones, and chicharrón.
-The Latin Sushi rolls are made using Japanese techniques and with Latin ingredients to create unique fusion dishes, like the Platano Roll, featuring wrapped sweet plantain, shrimp, salmon, cream cheese, and crab salad on top.
-Every dish is special, but the Mofongo—which uses fried plantains as the main ingredient—is a real standout.
-There’s also a new SuViche bar, a nod to Peruvian cuisine, where you’ll find an extensive rum bar, along with wine, beer, and Caribbean cocktails.
-Live music adds energy to the fun atmosphere and, on Friday and Saturday nights, La Fabrica Central hosts a nightclub in the basement where customers can dance the night away.
+The Latin sushi rolls are made using Japanese techniques and with Latin ingredients to create unique fusion dishes, like the platano roll (wrapped sweet plantain, shrimp, salmon, and cream cheese, topped with crab salad).
+Every dish is special, but the mofongo—which uses fried plantains as the main ingredient—is a real standout.
+There’s also a “SuViche” bar, a nod to Peruvian cuisine.
+At the bar, you’ll find an extensive selection of rum, along with wine, beer, and Caribbean cocktails.
+Live Latin music on Thursdays, Fridays, and Saturdays adds energy to the fun atmosphere.
+And, on Friday and Saturday nights, La Fabrica Central hosts a nightclub featuring live DJs in the basement where customers can dance the night away.

 Central Square Theater